paulfioravanti/toy_robot/README.md

         [4, 3]
         -------

 - `MAP ROBOT_NAME` shows the map from the robot's perspective.
-The robot knows only about the position and direction of itself, as well as the locations of all blocks it has placed.
+The robot knows only about the position and direction of itself, as well as the locations of all blocks it has placed, but still cannot move to spaces occupied by another robot or its blocks.
 For the example above:

         > MAP Kryten